Climate and Average Weather Year Round in Cabo San Lucas Mexico

 The average daily incident shortwave solar energy experiences significant seasonal variation over the course of the year.

 The brighter period of the year lasts for 2.5 months, from April 19 to July 3, with an average daily incident shortwave energy per square meter above 7.2 kWh.
-The brightest day of the year is June 3, with an average of 8.0 kWh.
+The brightest month of the year in Cabo San Lucas is May, with an average of 7.8 kWh.

 The darker period of the year lasts for 2.6 months, from November 12 to February 1, with an average daily incident shortwave energy per square meter below 4.9 kWh.
-The darkest day of the year is December 18, with an average of 4.2 kWh.
+The darkest month of the year in Cabo San Lucas is December, with an average of 4.2 kWh.

 The topography within 2 miles of Cabo San Lucas contains significant variations in elevation, with a maximum elevation change of 797 feet and an average elevation above sea level of 119 feet.
 Within 10 miles contains significant variations in elevation (3,173 feet).
 Within 50 miles contains large variations in elevation (6,864 feet).

 The area within 2 miles of Cabo San Lucas is covered by shrubs (65%) and water (29%), within 10 miles by water (58%) and shrubs (31%), and within 50 miles by water (76%) and trees (13%).

 This report illustrates the typical weather in Cabo San Lucas, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.